PixelPaper/uxd/uxd_resources.md

 >“Use the right language and we enhance a user’s passage through a site or application; use the wrong language and we stop a user dead in their tracks.”
 Chris Murphy & Nicklas Persson

-To get to grips with the voice and tone of your project you could do no better than read, [The Craft of Words Part One: Macrocopy][18] and [The Craft of Words Part Two: Microcopy][19].
-At only £2.00 each you could download them now and have them read within a couple of hours.
+To understand the importance and value of well written text and to get to grips with the voice and tone of your project you could do no better than read: [The Craft of Words Part One: Macrocopy][18] and [The Craft of Words Part Two: Microcopy][19].
+At only £2.00 each for the eBook versions, you could (should) download them now and have them read within a couple of hours, the lessons learned will stand by you for a lifetime.

 [18]:http://www.fivesimplesteps.com/products/the-craft-of-words
 [19]:http://www.fivesimplesteps.com/products/the-craft-of-words-microcopy